Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 PIP Compared to Other Insurance Options

-Unlike comprehensive auto insurance and other policies tied to car repairs or even property damage liability, personal injury protection focuses on people, not vehicles or properties.
+Unlike comprehensive coverage or property damage liability, personal injury protection (PIP) is designed to cover people, not vehicles or property.

 Personal Injury Protection (PIP) vs. Other Coverage Types